linliu03/incubator-iotdb/README.md

 Total line number = 2
 ```

-We can also query several timeseries data at once like this:
+You can also query several timeseries data at the same time:

 ```
 IoTDB> SELECT * FROM root.ln.wf01.wt01